Frequently Asked Questions

 While many students seek our services on their own, a parent is often the first person to recognize a student is not functioning at his or her best.
 Students who are struggling or facing new challenges may turn to you for help in figuring out what to do because they know and trust you.
 You may find it helpful in these situations to have some basic information about the resources available to your student at PLNU, and to direct them to these.
 The Wellness Center is available to provide professional counseling services to students, and to consult with you when you have concerns about how to best help your student.

 What other medical and counseling services are available for students at PLNU?

-Counseling Services—A variety of counseling services are provided by a team of licensed MTFs.
-Appointments can be made by visiting the Bond Academic Center.
+Counseling Services—A variety of counseling services are provided by a team of licensed MFTs.
+Appointments can be made by visiting Taylor Hall.
 Students are typically seen first during a scheduled intake session.
 At this time, their problems are explored and the intake counselor helps them decide what services might be most helpful to best meet their needs.
 Students needing continuing counseling services may receive up to eight individual sessions each academic year.
 For those who need longer-term services, we have many high-quality community referrals available.

-A student in crisis can come directly to the Wellness Center and an assessment will be done as soon as possible.
+A student in crisis can come directly to the Wellness Counseling Center and an assessment will be done as soon as possible.
 The counselor will provide immediate care and work with the student to form a plan to help him or her through this difficult time.

 What is available for parents at the Wellness Center?